Trump won't commit to peaceful transfer of power if he loses

-WASHINGTON (AP) — President Donald Trump on Wednesday again declined to commit to a peaceful transfer of power if he loses the Nov.
+WASHINGTON (AP) — President Donald Trump again declined to commit to a peaceful transfer of power if he loses the Nov.
 3 presidential election.

 Trump has been pressing a monthslong campaign against mail-in voting this November by tweeting and speaking out critically about the practice.
 More states are encouraging mail-in voting to keep voters safe amid the coronavirus pandemic.